Fiji by Irene Butler –

 On December 30 we crossed the causeway that joins Viti Levu to Denarau Island.

 The prominent feature on Denarau is that the battle with the jungle for its unruly encroachment on anything man-made has been won by the 5-star resorts.
 The landscaping is impeccable with precision coiffed lawns and flowering bushes grouped in complimentary colours, tall palms whose coconut growth is monitored to avoid the mishap of ripe ones landing on a visitor’s head.
 The golf course is picture-perfect.
 Workers abound snipping, pulling, sheering, chopping, tugging and removing anything that has dared supersede its boundaries.

-The crème-de-la-crème of resorts is our choice – the Sofitel Fiji Resort & Spa We have a need for pampering, ringing in the New Year in our traditional splurge of luxury, as well as celebrating Rick’s Birthday!
+The crème-de-la-crème of resorts is our choice – the Sofitel Resort.
+We have a need for pampering, ringing in the New Year in our traditional splurge of luxury, as well as celebrating Rick’s Birthday!

 After a dip in the gigantic undulating pool and a glorious walk on the beach, it is time to gussy-up for Rick’s B’day supper.
 The ocean view from the Sofitel’s Salt Restaurant is breathtaking, with the added spectacle of a rainbow appearing after a short sun-shower drummed against our protective umbrella.
 We feast on grilled yellow fin, creamed corn, poached tomato, roquette with fresh lemon.
 My desert choice is mango bavoir with coconut dacquoise, raspberry jelly and tropical glaze.
 Rick’s “cake” is in the form of a chocolate pots de crème with orange hazelnut biscotti edged by chocolate script wishing him a Happy 62nd Birthday.
 Unexpectedly the staff hovers around singing the usual Happy Birthday song, then continue the melody in the Fiji rendition of “Happy long life to you….”